Generation of random Latin Squares (such that each latin square of a given size is equally likely) is a deceptively difficult problem.

 This representation makes finding 1’s in the incidence matrix efficient, and has

-each correspond to a Latin square representation
+the property that xy, yz and xz each correspond to a Latin square representation

 of the incidence matrix when the incidence matrix is proper.